PSHE

 - The need to educate children and young people to keep safe and successfully manage their online lives is being addressed in the statutory aspects of PHSE.

-- Whilst PSHE has not achieved statutory status across the board, Health and Relationships/RSE are now statutory for years 1 – 11.
-For further details please see the PSHE GUIDANCE tab above.
-View the final statutory guidance
+- Whilst PSHE has not achieved statutory status across the board, Health and Relationship Education (Primary) and Relationships, Sex and Health Education (Secondary)are statutory for years 1 – 13.

-- The updated KCSIE ( 1st September 2022) contains several references to statutory RHSE and is both protective and preventative education that safeguards children and young people.
+- The updated KCSIE (1st September 2025) contains several references to statutory RHSE and provides protective and preventative education that safeguards children and young people.